t04glovern/ActiveDirectoryDataBase/README.md

-# ActiveDirectoryDataBase
+# ActiveDirectoryDataBase (ADDB)
-The Active Directory based DB no one asked for
+ADDB - The Active Directory based DB no one asked for

 ## Example
 ```python